dodsonphillip62/notes/README.md

 6. Continuously learn and improve your skills by reading blogs, attending workshops, or taking online courses.
 7. Collaborate with others and share your knowledge.
 It will not only make you a better programmer but also help build a strong community.
 8. Don' t be afraid to ask for help or guidance when you need it.
 Learning from others' experiences and expertise can make a significant impact on your growth as a programmer.

+# 2023-12-02
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can often lead to more problems down the line, such as increased complexity and decreased readability.
+It's important to write clean, maintainable code first, and only optimize when profiling indicates a bottleneck.